Interview by Marko Syrjala

 What does that tell you about singers?
 (Laughs)

-I think that that was one of the reasons, you know what happened for Maiden, what happened for Motley Crue, I mean John Corabi was a great singer, and I don’t dislike Blaze either, not Bruce, but the album was still great.
+I think that it was one of the reasons, you know what happened for Maiden, what happened for Motley Crue, I mean John Corabi was a great singer, and I don’t dislike Blaze either, not Bruce, but the album was still great.

 With Iron Maiden, you are talking about two completely different styles of singers.
 I like both Iron Maidens singers.